empowerID/empowernow_docs/docs/source_content/Dynamic_Model_Routing.md

 Validate

 - Response headers include `x-aria-model-selected` and `x-aria-model-rerouted: true|false`.
-- 402 indicates budget denial (no affordable allowed model).
-403 indicates policy denial.
+- 402 indicates budget denial (no affordable allowed model) on the BFF path.
+MCP Gateway does not return 402.

 ### How‑to tasks